vincentmarchetti/manifesto/README.md

+# Archive

+This repository should not be used as basis for further work.

+3D extensions to the IIIF manifesto library are being developed in https://github.com/IIIF-Commons/manifesto-3d

 # manifesto

 Client and server utility library to support draft 3D extensions to to the IIIF Presentation API client and server utility library.